La Soufrière volcano

 Fauna and Flora around La Soufrière volcano

-The fauna is as abundant as the flora with some endemic species from Basse-Terre Island such as: the “Holothele Sulfurensis” tarantula, the “Hylode de Pinchon” frog and the “Bulimulus lherminieri” snail.
+Also, the fauna is as abundant as the flora including endemic species from Basse-Terre Island.
+The Holothele Sulfurensis tarantula, the Hylode de Pinchon frog and the Bulimulus lherminieri snail are some examples.

-In 1989, a modern observatory called “The Volcanological and Seismological Observatory of Guadeloupe” was building in the small township of Gourbeyre, which is located 9 kilometres from La Soufrière volcano.
-The Observatory aims to do the following:
+A modern observatory called The Volcanological and Seismological Observatory of Guadeloupe has been built in Gourbeyre township since 1989.
+The observatory which is located 9 kilometres from La Soufrière volcano is responsible for:

-- Supervision of La Soufrière volcano activity
+- Supervising La Soufrière volcano activity

-- Supervision of the regional seismicity
+- Supervising the regional seismicity

-- Preventive information about seismic and volcanic risks
+- Informing about seismic and volcanic risks

 Here is a hiking trail option to reach La Soufrière volcano summit:

 – From Bains Jaunes hot hydrothermal spring, take the hiking trail Trace du Pas-du-Roy which leads to the former parking called La Savane à Mulets.